 Unlike some villages, Brooklyn isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Brooklyn are a mix of both white- and blue-collar jobs.
-Overall, Brooklyn is a village of professionals, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Brooklyn who work in teaching (51.48%), healthcare suport services (12.96%), and management occupations (9.63%).
+Overall, Brooklyn is a village of professionals, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Brooklyn who work in teaching (24.11%), office and administrative support (14.54%), and healthcare suport services (11.70%).

-The per capita income in Brooklyn in 2022 was $30,523, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $122,092 for a family of four.
+The per capita income in Brooklyn in 2022 was $22,130, which is low income relative to Illinois and the nation.
+This equates to an annual income of $88,520 for a family of four.
 However, Brooklyn contains both very wealthy and poor people as well.
+Brooklyn also has one of the higher rates of people living in poverty in the nation, with 35.02% of its population below the federal poverty line.

 The people who call Brooklyn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brooklyn residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Brooklyn include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.